coderefinery/IDEs/_episodes/01-introduction-to-dev-tools.md

     print("product of two numbers : %s" % product_of_numbers)
 ```

-- Run the code by "Right clicking" -> "Run python code in terminal"
+- Run the code by "Right clicking" on editor -> "Run python code in terminal"
 ##### Exercise:

 - Add a new variable to take third number